 In a nutshell, Florence, the cradle of the Renaissance, romantic, enchanting, and utterly irresistible, is a place to feast on world-class art and gourmet Tuscan cuisine.

 Duomo, the most prominent Cathedral in the world, is also known as the jewel of the city in Florence.
 Holding such a fascinating character, it creates a magnificent sight amongst the other medieval buildings.

 The Tuscan city proudly stands with museums, galleries, and medieval churches, each packed to the rafters with priceless works from the Renaissance masters.

 The most popular and splendid sites and things to do in Florence include the Cathedral, Basilica of Santa Croce, Giotto’s Campanile, Palazzo Vecchio, Ponte Vecchio, Basilica di San Lorenzo and Baptistery of St. John.

-You can bring back jewels, ceramics, perfumes, leather bags, and some other things with its top-notch quality as souvenirs from Florence.
+You can bring back jewels, ceramics, perfumes, leather bags, and other things with their top-notch quality as souvenirs from Florence.

 4. Cinque Terre

-Cinque Terre comprises five villages: Monterosso, Vernazza, Corniglia, Manarola, and Riomaggiore on the western coast of Italy, which is characterized by terraced agricultural land, and bright towns that appear to rise from the Mediterranean Sea.
+Cinque Terre comprises five villages: Monterosso, Vernazza, Corniglia, Manarola, and Riomaggiore on the western coast of Italy, characterized by terraced agricultural land bright towns that appear to rise from the Mediterranean Sea.
 The pleasant towns, and the trekking lines that unite them, merit a longer stay.

 The top foods in Cinque Terre are Focaccia, Paniccia, Anchovies, Farinata, Pesto, Latte Brusco, Minestrone, Ravioli, Crema ai pinoli, Tocco di funghi, etc.